Robert Jenrick’s successor says public ‘sick of backstabbing’ after defection

 Nick Timothy also said the Conservative Party is ‘more united under Kemi’s leadership than I’ve known it for many years’.

-Robert Jenrick’s shadow cabinet successor has called for an end to the “backstabbing” and insisted the Tories are “more united” under Kemi Badenoch after the defection to Reform UK.
+Robert Jenrick’s successor in the shadow cabinet has said the public are “sick of the backstabbing” and insisted the Tories are “more united” under Kemi Badenoch after the senior MP defected to Reform UK.

 Nick Timothy, who took over Mr Jenrick’s justice brief after he was pre-emptively sacked by the Opposition leader, said Conservative MPs had reacted with “resolve” to his departure.

-Mrs Badenoch kicked Mr Jenrick off the Tory frontbench and suspended his membership on Thursday, citing evidence that he was “plotting in secret” to join Nigel Farage’s party.
+Mrs Badenoch kicked Mr Jenrick off the Tory frontbench and suspended his party membership on Thursday, citing evidence he was “plotting in secret” to join Nigel Farage’s party.

 The move followed months of speculation about the Newark MP’s ambitions, during which he strayed well beyond his justice brief and built a prominent social media presence with campaigns on immigration and crime.

-Asked about his departure on Friday, shadow justice secretary Mr Timothy described Mr Jenrick as a friend, but he added the public are sick of “the backbiting and the backstabbing” in politics.
+Asked about his departure on Friday, new shadow justice secretary Mr Timothy described Mr Jenrick as a friend but said voters were tired of “the backbiting and the backstabbing” in politics.

 During his first morning media round in his new role, the West Suffolk MP told BBC Breakfast: “Rob’s been a friend of mine for some time.